 by 34 supporters

 Susie hewer's Fundraising Page

 Fundraising for Alzheimer's Research UK

-We fund world-class scientific research to defeat dementia
+We fund world-class scientific research to make breakthroughs possible

 Charity Registration No. 1077089